RoBOPPics/BB/index.md

   nav: "appman"
 ---

 The documentation for the BallBOPPer App and the BallBOPPer Robot are currently under development.
 The BallBOPPer Kickstarter campaign is currently planned for Summer/Fall of 2023.
 For an invite to the Kickstarter preview, when available, subscribe to our Newsletter at the bottom of our home page at www.roboppics.com.

-This prerelease version is offered here for those who are interested in developing "Patterns of Play" to be included in the BallBOPPer Catalog.
+This prerelease version of this documentation is for those who are interested in developing "Patterns of Play" and Playlists for inclusion in the BallBOPPer Pattern and Playlist Catalog.

 ![Catalog Image](/assets/images/BallBOPPerShotCropped002_500.jpg){: width="400" .align-center }